 Maryland Auto Insurance Penalties

-Failure to meet the minimum requirements for Texas may result in an array of penalties.
+Failure to meet the minimum requirements for Maryland may result in an array of penalties.
 These include:

 - $150 for the first 30 days, followed by $7 for every day you don’t have insurance.